 LinkedIn offers several often overlooked ways to make people aware of you, and the value you offer, without the discomfort of initiating one-on-one conversations with people you may not know very well, if at all.

 Here are 4 LinkedIn ways to keep your personal brand top-of-mind:

-- Share your own updates, and like and comment on others updates
+- Share your own updates, and like and otherwise react to others’ updates

 - Publish articles on LinkedIn’s Pulse publishing platform

 - Update the content in your LinkedIn profile regularly